 - May 5: No class due to workshop.

 - June 16: Boaz Moav, PhD student of Eitan Yaakobi.
+He will discuss coding for DNA storage, specifically, indel codes.

 - June 23: No class due to conference.